AKSGJRS/MyWebsite/content/projects/Artifiical Horizon.md

 - **Its not fully completed** but feel free to tweak to your preference.

-- Or if you just want to view it, press the application as shown below.
+- Or if you just want to view it, press the application as shown below once you've downloaded the project.

 ![](/projects/release.jpg)